ptran32/beautiful-jekyll/_posts/2020-08-20-SEO-101-increase-your-visibility-on-google.md

 ## Description

-Try to put a description of your article which contains keywords as well.
+Put a full description of your article with full sentence which contains keywords, of course.

+For instance: "How-to manage customers when your Java application is down?
+There is no issue."

 ## Use a sitemap

 A sitemap is the blueprint of your website, it's a file at the root of your website (XML format for mine).
-When you have this file, you can manually indicate to Google it's location: [https://search.google.com/](https://search.google.com/)
+It is use by search engine (Google, Yahoo and Bing) ton find different pages in your website.

 You use a [generator](https://technicalseo.com/tools/schema-markup-generator/) to create it.

-"If your site’s pages are properly linked, our web crawlers can usually discover most of your site."
+Then you can manually indicate to Google it's location: [https://search.google.com/](https://search.google.com/)

 ## Index your urls manually